 There’s deliciousness and there’s delicious irony on the menu at Mariscos La Playa.
 The deliciousness is more readily apparent.
 It’s part and parcel of virtually every item on the menu.
 You have to understand a little Spanish to grasp the delicious irony which is outwardly manifested in the form of a soup called “Caldo Vuelve a la Vida,” literally ” Come-back-to-life-soup.”
-The soup is a metaphor for the restaurant itself, the irony being that the restaurant itself has come back to life in Albuquerque after a hiatus of almost two years.
+The soup is a metaphor for the restaurant itself, the irony being that the restaurant itself came back to life in Albuquerque after a hiatus of almost two years.

 Mariscos La Playa operated in the Duke City from November, 2006 through mid-2013.
 Located on Central Avenue just west of Atrisco, the colorful Mexican seafood restaurant received significant critical acclaim from every online and print medium in the city.
 Moreover, it earned popular acclaim among Mexican seafood aficionados.
 Large crowds typified lunch and dinner at Mariscos La Playa, the third instantiation of a Mexican seafood dynasty founded and operated by Luis Ortega and his family who also own two locations in Santa Fe and one in Española.